learosema/webpack-helloworld/README.md

 ## Why?

-With this boilerplate, you can just use the cool new features like ES2015, modules, SCSS and hot reloads -- with minimal configuration.
+With this boilerplate, you can just use the cool new features like ES2015, modules, SCSS and hot reloads; with minimal configuration.
 The choice of preprocessors are based on my favorite choices that I usually use in my [demos](https://codepen.io/terabaud) at [CodePen](https://codepen.io/).

 ## License